-What are copyrights and what do they protect?
+What is copyright and what does it protect?

 In most countries, copyright is a legal right that protects original works of authorship.
-Typically, if you create one of those works, you obtain a copyright from the moment you create it.
+Typically, if you create an original work, you have a copyright from the moment you create it.

 Copyright covers a wide variety of types of works, including:

-- Visual: videos, movies, TV shows and broadcasts, video games, paintings, photographs
+- Visual or audiovisual works: videos, movies, TV shows and broadcasts, video games, paintings, photographs

-- Audio: songs, musical compositions, sound recordings, spoken word recordings
+- Audio works: songs, musical compositions, sound recordings, spoken word recordings

-- Written: books, plays, manuscripts, articles, musical scores
+- Written works: books, plays, manuscripts, articles, musical scores

-Remember, only original works are eligible for copyright protection.
-To be original enough for copyright protection, a work needs to be created by the author themselves, and must have some minimal amount of creativity.
+Please note, only an original work is eligible for copyright protection.
+To be original enough for copyright protection, a work needs to be created by the author themselves and have some minimal amount of creativity.

-Generally, things like names, titles, slogans or short phrases aren't considered to be original enough for copyright protection.
-For example, the symbol “+” is likely not subject to copyright, but a painting full of shapes and colors arranged in a unique pattern is likely protected under copyright.
+Generally, names, titles, slogans or short phrases aren't considered to be original enough to qualify for copyright protection.
+For example, the symbol “+” is likely not subject to copyright, but a painting full of shapes and colors arranged in a unique pattern is likely protected by copyright.